<< Yesterday

 2016 At Fort Bragg, the Marlins beat the Braves, 5-4, in the first regular-season MLB game in North Carolina.
 The contest, witnessed by 12,500 spectators of mostly current or former service personnel jammed into a temporary stadium constructed in less than four months, was staged on a military base to pay tribute to America's Armed Forces.

 2019 Joining Max Scherzer (2) and Jordan Zimmermann, Stephen Strasburg becomes the third National pitcher to throw an immaculate inning.
-In the fourth inning of the team's 3-1 over the Marlins in Washington. the 30-year-old right-hander retires Garrett Cooper (looking), Neil Walker (swinging), and Starlin Castro (looking) on nine consecutive strikes.
+In the fourth inning of the team's 3-1 over the Marlins in Washington.
+The 30-year-old right-hander retires Garrett Cooper (looking), Neil Walker (swinging), and Starlin Castro (looking) on nine consecutive strikes.

 44 Fact(s) Found